asyncapi/modelina/docs/languages/Csharp.md

 ### Why is the type `dynamic` or `dynamic[]` when it should be `X`?
 Often times you might encounter variables which as of type `dynamic` or `dynamic[]`, which is our fallback type when we cannot accurately find the right type.

 **If you are encountering this when your input is JSON Schema/OpenAPI/AsyncAPI**, it most likely is because of a property being defined as having multiple types as a union, which the C# generator cannot natively handle and fallback to `dynamic`.
-For arrays, you have to remember that `additionalItems` is by default `true`, this means that even though you use `items: { type: "string"}` by not setting `additionalItems: false`, it's the same as setting `items: { type: ["array", "boolean", "integer", "null", "number", "object", "string"]}`.